minireipaz/api-service/README.md

 ## Use of Cached Tokens
 To reduce the load on authentication and authorization systems, a cache store (in this case, Redis) is used to temporarily store access tokens for service users.
 This approach avoids the need to generate a new access token with each serverless function call, significantly enhancing performance.

+The `serviceuser:token` key is used to store the service user's access token, with a Time-to-Live (TTL) of -1.

 The authentication and authorization for this system are managed using ZITADEL, which supports a maximum of 100 Daily Active Users (DAU), defined as users who authenticate or refresh their tokens within a given day.
 Given this limitation, we leverage caching and avoid token rotation in development environments, for example, to ensure we stay within usage limits while optimizing system efficiency.

 The relevant code for this process is as follows: